fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-If the problem has still not been solved, doesn't help but continue tracking down the issue by writing more console.log.
+If the problem has still not been resolved, there really isn't much to do apart from continuing to bug-hunt by sprinkling more console.log statements around your code.

-I added this chapter to the material after the model answer of the next question exploded completely (due to props of the wrong type), and I had to debug by using console.log.
+I added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and I had to debug it using console.log.

 </div>